hyperledger/fabric/docs/source/chaincode4noah.md

 can approve a chaincode definition without a package identifier to ensure that the Lifecycle Endorsement policy is satisfied.

-After the chaincode definition has been committed to the channel, channel members can start using the chaincode.
-The first invoke of the chaincode will start the chaincode containers on all of the peers targeted by the transaction proposal, as long as those peers have installed the chaincode package.
-You can use the chaincode definition to require the invocation of the ``Init`` function to start the chaincode.
-Otherwise, a channel member can start the chaincode container by invoking any transaction in the chaincode.
-The first invoke, whether of an ``Init`` function or other transaction, is subject to the chaincode endorsement policy.
+After the chaincode definition has been committed to the channel, the chaincode container will launch on all of the peers where the chaincode has been installed, allowing channel members to start using the chaincode.
 It may take a few minutes for the chaincode container to start.
+You can use the chaincode definition to require the invocation of the ``Init`` function to initialize the chaincode.
+If the invocation of the ``Init`` function is requested, the first invoke of the chaincode must be a call to the ``Init`` function.
+The invoke of the ``Init`` function is subject to the chaincode endorsement policy.

   ![Starting the chaincode on the channel](lifecycle/Lifecycle-start.png)